Roemke/ESP32WoMo/README.md

 - **Sensor ESP32** (`sensor_esp`): Handles all BLE communication with Victron devices (BMV712, MPPT solar chargers, Blue Smart IP22 charger) as well as I2C sensors (BME280 for temperature/humidity/pressure).
 It exposes all data via a simple JSON HTTP API that the display ESP polls regularly.

 This separation keeps responsibilities clean, avoids BLE/WiFi/display resource conflicts, and makes the system more robust.
+Both systems are developed using platformio and claude for less typing and documentation reading.
+Both systems can be updated via OTA.

 ## Hardware